-Leave Moshi at 8am for Marangu Gate.
+Leave Moshi at 8 am for Marangu Gate.
 The drive to Marangu takes approximately 1 hour, and you will meet your guides, cooks and porters when you arrive at the gate.
-After completing gate registration, begin your Kilimanjaro trek.
-Walk along a narrow trail through the rainforest of Kilimanjaro for most of the hike.
+After completing gate registration, you begin your Kilimanjaro trek, walking along a narrow trail through the rainforest of Kilimanjaro for most of the hike.
 Eat a picnic lunch at Kisambioni, day one’s halfway point.
-After lunch continue walking through the rainforest until reaching Mandara Hut.
+After lunch, continue walking through the rainforest until reaching Mandara Hut.
 Relax for the rest of the day or take a short walk to Maundi Crater.
 The views to the east over Taveta and to the northwest to Mawenzi Peak are stunning on a clear day, making the short hike well worth the effort.

 The A-frame Mandara Huts can accommodate up to seventy people and consist of several sleeping huts and a dining area.
 All of Marangu’s huts have beds with mattresses.

 After breakfast, leave Mandara Hut and Kilimanjaro’s forests for Horombo Hut.
 Most of the day’s hike will be through Kilimanjaro’s moorland, a rocky landscape with desert-like plants.
 Eat a picnic lunch at Kambi ya Taabu before continuing to Horombo Hut.
 If the weather is clear, enjoy beautiful views of Mawenzi and Kibo peaks.
 Arrive at Horombo Hut at around 3 pm and spend the rest of the afternoon relaxing.